Void-Event-Hub/modlogger/README.md

   - `onBanned`: Whether to send a Discord message when a banned mod is detected.
   - `onAdded`: Whether to send a Discord message when a mod is detected that is not in the default mods list.
   - `onDefault`: Whether to send a Discord message when the mods list matches the default mods.
+  - `onRequired`: Whether to send a Discord message when a required mod is missing.
 - `kick`: The configuration for kicking players.
   - `onBanned`: Whether to kick players when a banned mod is detected.
   - `onAdded`: Whether to kick players when a mod is detected that is not in the default mods list.
+  - `onRequired`: Whether to kick players when a required mod is missing.
   - `showBannedMods`: Whether to show the banned mods in the kick message.
   - `showAddedMods`: Whether to show the added mods in the kick message.
+  - `showRequiredMods`: Whether to show the required mods in the kick message.
   - `bannedMessage`: The message to show when a player is kicked for using banned mods.
   - `addedMessage`: The message to show when a player is kicked for using additional mods.
+  - `requiredMessage`: The message to show when a player is kicked for missing required mods.
   - `bannedMessageWithMods`: The message to show when a player is kicked for using banned mods, with the list of banned mods.
   - `addedMessageWithMods`: The message to show when a player is kicked for using additional mods, with the list of additional mods.
+  - `requiredMessageWithMods`: The message to show when a player is kicked for missing required mods, with the list of required mods.
   - `playerWhitelist`: An array of player usernames that are exempt from being kicked.

 ## Join Data